AICoE/manage-dependencies-tutorial/docs/push-changes.md

 # Push your changes on your GitHub repo

+This section will show how you can push your changes to your GitHub repo directly from the [Jupyterlab Git extension][1].
-If you don't have a GitHub token, you can create one following GitHub docs: [create GitHub token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
+The only thing you need is a GitHub token.
+You can create one following GitHub docs: [create GitHub token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

 ## Push your changes using JupyterLab Git extension

 If you are running this tutorial on Operate First your work-in-progress notebooks can be saved in your JupyterHub PVC by hitting the save button on the top panel.
 Nevertheless, it is a good practice to push your changes to the GitHub repo when you finish working on your project, so that all your work can be saved.

-In order to do that from within JupyterHub using the [Jupyterlab Git extension](https://github.com/jupyterlab/jupyterlab-git):
+In order to do that from within JupyterLab using the [Jupyterlab Git extension][1]:

 1. Go to Git Box panel on the left to check what files have been changed.